Kabarole District: Location

 Kabarole District is bordered by Ntoroko District to the north, Kibaale District to the northeast, Kyenjojo District to the east, Kamwenge District to the southeast, Bunyangabu District (which was formerly a county of Kabarole District) to the south, the Democratic Republic of the Congo to the southwest and Bundibugyo District, across the Rwenzori Mountains to the west.
 Fort Portal, the 'chief town' (Uganda's Tourism City) in the district, lies approximately 320 km, by road, west of Kampala, the capital city of Uganda.
 The coordinates of the district are: 00 36N, 30 18E (Latitude:0.6000; Longitude:30.3000).
 The surface area is 1,814 km2.

 Overview

 Kabarole Districts consists of one city and one county:

 (a) Fort Portal City and (b) Buryahya County.
 Bunyangabu District which was one of the three counties of Kabarole District got a district started effective 1 July 2017 leaving Kabarole District with just two counties.

 Population

 In 1991, the national census put the population of the district at about 299,600.
 During the 2002 national census, the district population was about 357,000.
 In 2012, the population of Kabarole District was estimated at 415,600.

 Ethnicities

-The Batooro, Batuku, and Basongora ethnicities constitute about 52% of the population.
-The Bakiga constitute 28%, followed by the Bakonjo and the Bamba.
-The major languages spoken in the district are Rutooro, Rukiga and Runyankore.
+The Batooro, Batuku, and Basongora ethnicities constitute the majority of the population.
+The Bakiga, Bakonjo and the Bamba form the minority of the population.
+The primary language spoken in the district is Rutooro.